-Majors in Digital Media Programming and Management prepare in areas such as advertising, global media systems, law, research, and programming, for management positions across the various media.
-The Digital Media Programming and Management Major combines a solid liberal arts foundation with both theoretical and practical courses ranging from research and writing to business and managerial courses.
+Majors in Media Management prepare in areas such as advertising, global media systems, law, research, and programming, for management positions across the various media.
+The Media Management Major combines a solid liberal arts foundation with both theoretical and practical courses ranging from research and writing to business and managerial courses.
 For many, classroom study is put to the real-world test via internships with leading media companies.

-Students who wish to become Digital Media Programming and Management majors may declare after they have earned 30 credits and successfully completed or are in the process of completing the core course.
+Students who wish to become Media Management majors may declare upon admission.
+They must then complete the prerequisite courses.
 These courses help to give prospective majors a solid foundation in the history, regulation, business and creative aspects of 21st Century Media.
 Once these basic requirements have been met, students follow an application procedure for acceptance into the program.

 Film and Video Studies Minor

-An interdisciplinary minor in Film and Video studies offered, in part, by the Department of Communication and Media offers students who are interested in experiencing Film and Video (theory or basic production) as part of their over all education experience.
+An interdisciplinary minor in Film and Video studies offered, in part, by the Department of Digital Media and Journalism, offers students who are interested in experiencing Film and Video (theory or basic production) as part of their over all education experience.
 To learn more about the minor click here: http://www.newpaltz.edu/ugc/las/film_studies/minor.html

 A broad-based, competitive internship program offers qualified juniors and seniors challenging opportunities to extend their learning experience to the media workplace.
 New Paltz students have interned with organizations such as: American Movie Classics, ABC, BMG, CNBC, Comedy Central, HBO, Lifetime, MSG, MTV, NBC, The Shooting Gallery, and a wide variety of metropolitan-area radio and television stations.
 Interns have also worked on programs such as The Daily Show, Rosie O'Donnell and Law and Order.

-Members of the Electronic Media faculty have professional experience as well as graduate degrees in their field.
-Their individual areas of specialization include audio and video production, media management, global media, radio/television history and criticism, and media effects.
-Faculty are actively engaged in professional productions, consultants to a number of Fortune 500 media firms, hold office in national organizations, and publish media-oriented research.
+Members of the Digital Media faculty have professional experience as well as graduate degrees in their field.
+Their individual areas of specialization include audio and video production, digital film production, media management, global media, media history and criticism, and media effects.
+Faculty are actively engaged in professional productions, consultants to a number of Fortune 500 media firms, hold office in national organizations, create original media projects, and publish media-oriented research.

 Applying for the Major

-Students who indicate an interest in Media Management when applying to the college will be admitted as pre-majors and advised by the Department of Communication and Media.
-To become a management major you must have 30 credits, completed the core, and have at least a 2.0 GPA.
+Students who indicate an interest in Digital Media Management when applying to the college will be admitted as and advised by the Department of Digital Media and Journalism.

-It is important that you see the Department of Communication & Media academic advisor or chair to evaluate your transferred courses that might count towards the major, including if any can count as a core course.
+It is important that you see the Department of Digital Media and Journalism academic advisor or chair to evaluate your transferred courses that might count towards the major, including if any can count as a core course.
 If you have not had all the required courses at your previous school, you will be enrolled as a pre-major.

 » Digital Media Management Major Plan *